Ben Elton: Stand-up comedy

 In 1981 Elton was hired by The Comedy Store in London as compère.

 He made two albums of comedy, Motormouth (1987) and Motorvation (1988).

 In 2005 Elton toured for the first time since 1997, touring the UK with Get a Grip.
 He toured Australia and New Zealand with the same show in 2006.

 In September 2019, Elton embarked on a three-month UK stand-up tour, his first tour since 2005.

 The New Zealand leg of the tour was interrupted in February 2020 by the COVID-19 pandemic.
 He resumed it over a year later once trans-Tasman quarantine-free travel was launched.

-Awards
+In 2022, his sell-out UK stand-up final show was held at the Palace Theatre Southend.
+It was filmed for broadcast on free to air, Channel 4.

+His stand up tour "Authentic Stupidity" toured the UK, Ireland, Australia and New Zealand in 2024 and 2025, touching on themes of AI and generational shifts.

+Recognition and awards

+Personal honours

-Elton received an honorary doctorate in 2004, from The University of Manchester.
+Elton received an honorary doctorate in 2004 from the University of Manchester.

 In 2007 he was awarded an Honorary Rose for lifetime achievement at the Rose d'Or festival, and was also made a Companion of the Liverpool Institute for Performing Arts, in recognition of his work with students.

+In September 2016, Elton was bestowed with a Doctor of Arts honoris causa by Edith Cowan University in Perth.

+In June 2023 he was made a Member of the Order of Australia (AM), for "significant service to the entertainment industry as a comedian, actor, writer and director".

+Awards for works

-He has won 3 BAFTAs for Best Comedy Series for The Young Ones, Blackadder the Third and Blackadder Goes Forth.
+Elton has won three BAFTAs for Best Comedy Series, for The Young Ones, Blackadder the Third and Blackadder Goes Forth.
 Popcorn and We Will Rock You each won an Olivier Award and The Beautiful Game was awarded the Best Musical at the Critics' Circle Awards.
 The Man From Auntie won him a Royal Television Society Writer's Award and The Thin Blue Line won a British Comedy Award as well as Jury Award at Reims.
+The 2022 revival of Channel 4's " Friday Night Live " won a Royal Television Society Award and BAFTA for Best Comedy Entertainment programme.

 His books have won the Crime Writers Association Gold Dagger Award for Crime Fiction (Popcorn), the Swedish Kaliber Award (Popcorn), WH Smiths People's Choice Fiction Award (High Society) and Prix Polar International Crime Writer Award (Amitiès Mortelles for Past Mortem, French edition).